openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

       - If start_rto_i is deasserted then the timer counter is set to it's initial value as configured in RTO_COUNT CSR.
   - Timeout Detection:
       - If the counter reaches zero, the rto_o signal is asserted.
-      - Based on the input peripheral_rto_i,The register RTO_PERIPHERAL_ERROR is updated.
+      - Based on the input peripheral_rto_i,The CSR RTO_PERIPHERAL_ERROR is updated.
   - Error Handling:
-      - When a timeout is detected, identify the source peripheral through RTO_PERIPHERAL_ERROR register.
+      - When a timeout is detected, identify the source peripheral through RTO_PERIPHERAL_ERROR CSR.
       - Take appropriate recovery actions for the affected peripheral
-      - Write any value to the RTO_PERIPHERAL register to clear the timeout flags
+      - Write any value to the RTO_PERIPHERAL CSR to clear the timeout flags
       - This resets the peripheral timeout indicators but doesn't affect the timeout counter

 Watchdog Management
 ^^^^^^^^^^^^^^^^^^^
   - Watchdog Initialization
       - Determine the appropriate timeout value based on your system requirements.
-      - Write this value to the WD_COUNT register before enabling the watchdog.
+      - Write this value to the WD_COUNT CSR before enabling the watchdog.
       - The timeout should be long enough to accommodate normal processing delays but short enough to catch system hangs.
   - Watchdog Enabling
-      - Enable the watchdog by writing 0x80000000 to the WD_CONTROL register.
+      - Enable the watchdog by writing 0x80000000 to the WD_CONTROL CSR.
   - Normal Operation
       - Once enabled, the watchdog timer will begin counting down from the configured value on every positive edge of ref_clk_i, given that stoptimer_i pin is low.
       - If stoptimer_i is asserted, then the watchdog timer will pause until it is deasserted.
       - When the counter reaches 1, wd_expired_o pin will be set high for one cycle of ref_clk_i.
-      - RESET_REASON register will be updadated with value 2b'11.
+      - RESET_REASON CSR will be updadated with value 2b'11.
   - Regular Servicing
       - Establish a reliable mechanism to service the watchdog at regular intervals.
       - This can be a dedicated timer interrupt or part of a main processing loop.
       - The servicing interval should be shorter than the watchdog timeout.
-      - To service the watchdog, write 0x00006699 to the WD_CONTROL register.
+      - To service the watchdog, write 0x00006699 to the WD_CONTROL CSR.
   - Watchdog Recovery Handling
-      - After a watchdog reset, firmware can detect this by reading the RESET_REASON register.
+      - After a watchdog reset, firmware can detect this by reading the RESET_REASON CSR.
       - If the value is 0x2, a watchdog timeout caused the reset.
       - Implement appropriate recovery actions, such as logging the event.
   - Hard reset behaviour
       - When rstpin_ni is asserted, then the watchdog timer is set to it's default value of 0x8000.
-      - After this, the watchdog timer will only start counting down from the configured value in WD_COUNT register upon servicing.
+      - After this, the watchdog timer will only start counting down from the configured value in WD_COUNT CSR upon servicing.

 Soft Reset Procedure
 ^^^^^^^^^^^^^^^^^^^^
   - Prepare for Reset
       - Complete any pending operations and save critical state if needed.
   - Trigger Reset
-      - Write any value to the SOFT_RESET register at offset 0xFC.
+      - Write any value to the SOFT_RESET CSR at offset 0xFC.
       - The system will immediately begin the reset sequence.
       - The below CSR will be reset to their default values
           - WCFGFUN